-Rumah Api is an alternative space in Kuala Lumpur, which is dedicated to spreading the DIY punk ethos of non-conformity and counterculture in its area.
-It exists by putting into practice the broader societal values of self-organization, solidarity and people working together to build stronger communities.
-Inspired by spaces such as 924 Gilman in the US, Ungdomshuset in Copenhagen, or Köpi in Berlin, Rumah Api (it translates as House of Fire) is committed to make punk a real alternative movement for young people in Malaysia.
-Fundamentally opposed to any form of discrimination or violence, the anarchist punk house has been targeted and attacked numerous times in the past by either cops, Malay Power skinheads, or the city council.
+Rumah Api is an alternative space in Kuala Lumpur dedicated to spreading the DIY punk ethos of non-conformity and counterculture in its area.
+It operates by putting into practice broader societal values of self-organization, solidarity, and people working together to build stronger communities.
+Inspired by spaces such as 924 Gilman in the US, Ungdomshuset in Copenhagen, or Köpi in Berlin, Rumah Api (which translates to “House of Fire”) is committed to making punk a real alternative movement for young people in Malaysia.
+Fundamentally opposed to any form of discrimination or violence, this anarchist punk house has been targeted and attacked numerous times in the past by either the cops, Malay Power skinheads, or the city council.

-Interested in the present state of Rumah Api after the crew has relocated to its new home in a state-owned building, we’ve had a conversation with Man Beranak, an original founding member of the collective punk house.
+Interested in the present state of Rumah Api after the crew relocated to its new home in a state-owned building, we’ve had a conversation with Man Beranak, an original founding member of the collective punk house.

 Can you start with a brief introduction to Rumah Api and how it came to be?

 Why did you change the location and what’s different about the current space compared to the old house?
-I think, you were forced to leave because of a controversial highway project affecting the whole community in Pekan Ampang.
+I think you were forced to leave because of a controversial highway project affecting the whole community in Pekan Ampang.
 What actually happened during that time?

-How many people are involved in running Rumah Api and what kind of group dynamics do you maintain?
-How do you make decisions and who can participate in the collective?
+How many people are involved in running Rumah Api, and what kind of group dynamics do you maintain?
+How do you make decisions, and who can participate in the collective?

 What kind of activities take place in your space?
-Do you still have a Really Really Free Market and Food Not Bombs groups operating in Kuala Lumpur?
-What are some other antiauthoritarian and autonomous collectives outside of Rumah Api that you work closely together with?
+Do you still have Really Really Free Market and Food Not Bombs groups operating in Kuala Lumpur?
+What are some other antiauthoritarian and autonomous collectives outside of Rumah Api that you work closely with?

 You can check some local bands here.